propelorm/propelorm.github.com/documentation/reference/model-criteria.markdown

 <?php endif; ?>
 ```

-Here is the list of methods you can call on a PropelCollection:
+Here is the list of methods you can call on a Propel\Runtime\Collection\ObjectCollection:

 ```php
 <?php